hurst0415/Water-quality-analysis-for-the-Thames-River/README.md

 ## Regression analysis
 In this section, we compare the LGBM regression model to the XGBoost and linear regression baselines, in both SMAPE and the SHAP values of each of the features.
+Each model has its own notebook file: LGBM_basic.ipynb for LGBM regression, XGBoost_baseline.ipynb for XGBoost, and Linear_Regression_baseline.ipynb for linear regression.
 For each method, set the path to your local path to the site data being tested and uncomment the appropriate features.